acearchive/legacy-artifact-action/README.md

 ## Output

-This tool produces two JSON outputs, whether you upload content to a pinning service or not.
+This tool produces two JSON outputs:

 - `artifacts` is JSON document describing all the artifacts in the repository.
 - `cids` is a JSON array containing a deduplicated list of all the CIDs contained in artifacts in the repository.

-The `cids` output is provided for convenience if you just want to re-host all the content in the archive and don't need artifact metadata.
+The `cids` output is provided for convenience if you just want to retrieve all the content in the archive and don't need artifact metadata.
 In this list, CIDs are deduplicated by their multihash, so if the repository contains a v0 CID and a v1 CID with the same multihash, only one will be returned.